mrballistic/ableton-helpbot/memory-bank/activeContext.md

 ## Active Decisions and Considerations

 ### Architectural Decisions
-- **Worker Thread Load Balancing**: Currently using CPU count to determine worker allocation, considering more dynamic allocation based on available memory
-- **Vector Store Implementation**: Using HNSWLib for now, evaluating other options for improved performance
+- **Vector Database Choice**: Moved to ChromaDB for better scalability and metadata filtering
+- **Embedding Framework**: Using OpenAI compatible endpoints via LocalAI for consistent embeddings
-- **Embedding Model**: Using Ollama's embeddings for consistency with the generation model
+- **LLM Integration**: Using ChatLocalAI for compatibility with the LocalAI server
+- **LocalAI Configuration**: Properly configured LocalAI with specific model paths and appropriate settings

 ### UX Decisions
 - **Interface Simplicity**: Maintaining focus on a clean, minimal interface